aGuyNamedJonas/slim-redux-react-beta/README.md

 ### API Reference (slim-redux-react)

 ### createSlimReduxStore(initialState, options)
 **Description:** Creates and initializes the slim-redux store which is actually a redux store injected with some slim-redux functionality.

-You can use this in your react app like you normally would, using the `<Provider/>` component (see below).
+To provide your react components access to this store, use the `<Provider/>` component (see below).

 **Parameters:**
 - `initialState`: The initial state of the store